AquaHarmonia-AQoS/AQ-OS-Core/README.md

 For questions, comments, or concerns (no spam, please): aqos.echo@gmail.com

+License Boundary Notice:
+This repository contains the open, scientific, and governance-defining components of AQ-OS, including kernels, operators, safety constraints, and formal system structure.
+All contents are provided under the MIT License to enable inspection, reuse, testing, and extension of the underlying mechanisms.
+This repository does not claim ownership over narrative framing, creative expression, cultural interpretation, or presentation language associated with AQ-OS.
+Such materials are intentionally excluded and are governed separately.

 Disclaimer

 This work includes mythic and poetic framing used as a lens for exploration, not as a statement of literal belief, authority, or ontology.